Last Updated: 12 June 2023

 Consultation time scales

-Following the end of public five day consultation period, we have an additional five days to issue a decision on an application.
-If no decision is issued within this 10 day period the application is automatically granted.
+Following the end of public five day consultation period, we have an additional five working days to issue a decision on an application.
+If no decision is issued within this 10 working day period the application is automatically granted.